eProsima/vulcanexus/docs/rst/tutorials/tools/ddsrecord&replay/ddsrecord&replay.rst

 .. important::
-    To check all the available options for the replayer configuration, you can refer to the `DDS Replayer documentation <https://dds-recorder.readthedocs.io/en/latest/rst/replaying/usage/configuration.html>`_.
+    To check all the available options for the *DDSReplayer* configuration, you can refer to the `DDS Replayer documentation <https://dds-recorder.readthedocs.io/en/latest/rst/replaying/usage/configuration.html>`_.